valgrindCTF/website/src/posts/hqli-me.md

 - `authn_service` containing the flag,
 - mysql

 We can reach any container from within another, but only `order_service` is exposed externally.
-Both `order_service` and `authn_service` are Java applications that use HQL to query the underlying databases, however `order_service` uses mysql from another container, while `authn_service` opted for in-memory H2 db.
+Both `order_service` and `authn_service` are Java applications that use HQL to query the underlying databases; however, `order_service` uses mysql from another container, while `authn_service` opted for an in-memory H2 db.

 ---

-## 2. SQLi and broken validation in order_service
+## 2. SQLi and Broken Validation in order_service

-`main` function in `order_service` contains the following statement preparation which is vulnerable to injection.
+The `main` function in `order_service` contains the following statement preparation, which is vulnerable to injection.

 ```java
 var sql = "select %s from Order o where o.username=\"%s\"".formatted(fields, authnUser);